Australian Cobberdogs Coats and Colours

 Merle

-The Merle colour in dogs ran into trouble many moons ago when this technology was unavailable and unknowingly breeders bred a Merle to a Merle thus doubling up on the chromosome causing it to mutate and manifest itself in health disorders.
+The Merle colour in dogs ran into trouble many moons ago when this technology was unavailable, unknowingly breeders bred a Merle to a Merle thus doubling up on the chromosome causing it to mutate and manifest itself in health disorders.